 It's an honor for your child to be part of a loved one's wedding, but with that special position comes a bit of responsibility.
 With wedding season in full force, we're outlining some of the must-know duties for flower girls and ring bearers.
-Will your little one be walking down the aisle?
-Here are some tips and details to guide you through the experience:

 The wedding weekend will probably be a blur, so it's best to know the plan as soon as possible.
 Before the craziness hits, reach out to the bride to see when and where your little one needs to be throughout the day.

 - The ceremony rehearsal — typically held the night before the wedding — is crucial.
 Show up early so your child has plenty of time to get familiar with the space.

 - Kids may be invited to a "getting ready" occasion with the rest of the bridal party.
 Depending on your child's age and attention span, it might be best to simply stop by for a bit or bring some quiet activities to keep him or her occupied.